divio/divio-cloud-docs/how-to/quickstart-django.rst

     Referred to by: https://github.com/divio/django-divio-quickstart
     Where:
       in the README
-      in the GitHub application About field
+      in the GitHub project About field
     As: https://docs.divio.com/en/latest/how-to/quickstart-django/

 .. meta::